SAS-Systems/Unveiled-Documentation/README.md

 This project shall help these journalists and dedicated individuals to publish and save their captured video and photo material wherefore they have perhaps put their life at risk.
 Our Application addresses exactly this point.

-> Citizens with a conscience are not going to ignore wrong-doing simply because they’ll be destroyed for it: the conscience forbids it.
+> Citizens with a conscience are not going to ignore wrong-doing simply because theyâ€™ll be destroyed for it: the conscience forbids it.
 > [Edward Snowden](http://www.brainyquote.com/quotes/quotes/e/edwardsnow551870.html)

 People using our App can take pictures and videos which are immediately uploaded to our servers.
 There they are stored in a private